 Watch and listen to chamber music and string quartets in a stunning setting the cloister of Borromini's church, St. Ivo alla Sapienza.

 In summer, concerts and operas are held in the Caracalla Baths.
 These ancient ruins are beautifully lit, and make for an amazing setting for these shows.

-Shows in Rome in July 2016 include concerts by Neil Young, Lionel Richie, and 2Cellos.
-Operas include Nabucco, The Barber of Seville and Madame Butterfly.
+Shows in Rome in July 2017 include ballet by world-renowned dancer Roberto Bolle.
+Operas include Nabucco, Carmen and Tosca.